awsdocs/aws-config-developer-guide/doc_source/encrypted-volumes.md

 # encrypted\-volumes<a name="encrypted-volumes"></a>

-Checks whether EBS volumes that are in an attached state are encrypted\.
+Checks if the EBS volumes that are in an attached state are encrypted\.
+If you specify the ID of a KMS key for encryption using the kmsId parameter, the rule checks if the EBS volumes in an attached state are encrypted with that KMS key\.

 **Identifier:** ENCRYPTED\_VOLUMES